-It may look like you’re not a dedicated parent or that you’re abandoning your kids.
+It may look like you’re not a dedicated parent or that you abandoned your kids.
 Whether or not that’s true, it often appears that way.
 And if your case is heated, the other side may try to paint you with that brush.

 2. Not Seeing The Kids

 If you pursue custody, it’s difficult to make a case that you’re the best parenting option if you rarely spend time with your kids.

 Also, keep a detailed record of the time you do spend with the kids.
 Then, if your ex claims you don’t see them enough, you have proof to the contrary.

 3. Violating Temporary Orders

 Temporary orders lay out where kids stay, visitation schedules, and who maintains decision-making power in the short term.
-One thing that can hurt child custody cases is ignoring these decrees.
+One thing that frequently hurts child custody cases is ignoring these decrees.

-Don’t just decide you’re keeping the kids an extra night or taking them out of town to visit the grandparents.
+Don’t just decide to the kids an extra night or take them out of town to visit the grandparents.
 That negatively impacts your case and can lead to fines, contempt charges, and even jail time.

 4. Refusing To Cooperate

 Courts generally recognize having both parents present as the best-case scenario for children.
-And as a child’s best interests are paramount in custody cases, unless there are extreme circumstances, you’ll most likely have a shared custody arrangement.
+And as a child’s best interests are paramount in custody cases, unless there are extreme circumstances, you’ll most likely wind up with a shared custody arrangement.

-You may not like or want to see your ex ever again, but when you have kids, that’ rarely an option.
-It’s important to put your differences aside and focus on your children.
+You may not like or want to see your ex ever again, but when you have kids, that’s rarely an option.
+Put your differences aside and focus on your children.
 They need your time and attention, not your ex, so give it to them.

 5. Failing To Pay Child Support

 Just as courts issue temporary child custody orders, they may also award temporary child support.
 Like obeying custody orders and generally cooperating, it’s important to make these payments.

 When you make these child support payments, it’s also important to leave a paper trail.
 Use methods that you can track, like checks or bank transfers.
 That way, if your ex claims you didn’t pay, you can show otherwise.

-Child custody cases have a significant impact not just for you but for your children.
+Child custody cases have a significant impact not just on you but on your children.
 It’s important to approach with a plan and strategy.
 Many parents hurt child custody cases with mistakes they could easily avoid.
 These are just a few to watch out for.